 University-led undergraduate training

 If you’re not a graduate, you can get a degree at a university and complete your teacher training at the same time.
 You can also get your degree and extra training before completing bespoke teacher training in a school.
-These are great options if you’re set on a career in teaching after you’ve graduated, these courses are the fastest way to achieve QTS.
+If you’re set on a career in teaching after you’ve graduated, these courses are the fastest way to achieve QTS.

 There are two types of degree that lead to qualified teacher status (QTS) – both of which tend to focus on primary school placements, although there are secondary-level options available:

 - Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees with QTS

 These courses generally take three to four years full-time, depending on the number and length of your school placements.
 Some can take two years if you already have undergraduate credits from previous studies.

 On a BEd, you’ll concentrate on teaching, learning, and related academic principles.
 BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on enabling you to pass that knowledge on in the classroom.

 Your study will include plenty of time in the classroom learning practical skills with experienced teachers, and upon graduating you’ll be ready to start your first teaching job right away.

 Applying for an undergraduate course